karray/karray.github.io/_posts/2022-07-12-bringing-python-to-the-web.md

 {%include full_width.html content=example1%}

+{% include alert.html type='info' title='Note' message='This guide has been updated to Pyodide v0.21.3.' %}

 Witchcraft!
 This is made possible by [WebAssembly](https://webassembly.org/) (Wasm) and the [Pyodide project](https://github.com/iodide-project/pyodide).
 Full source can be found [here](https://github.com/karray/truepyxel/blob/master/pyodide.html).

 So what can we actually do?
 Spoiler: With the power of Python and JS, we can do almost anything.
 But before getting into the details, let me first tell you a little story behind this writing.